Custom sheet sizes in SwiftUI

 }

-The sheet will still be draggable between sizes, but you will not be able to dismiss it by swiping it down.
+The sheet will still be draggable between sizes, but will not dismiss when you swipe down.

 Conclusion

-The new sheet abilities in SwiftUI 4 and iOS 16 look great and open up for a bunch of new experiences, like onboarding guides, mandatory input modals etc. I can’t wait to use them in my apps.
+The new sheet abilities in SwiftUI 4 & iOS 16 look great and open up for new experiences, like onboarding guides, mandatory input modals etc. I can’t wait to use it in my apps.